Principal Guest Conductor of the Orchestra della Toscana

 In May 2017, she acted as rapporteur of the TedTalk “Avanti, Maestro!” for TEDxBergamo.

-Warner Classics will release Beatrice’s first CD on Puccini’s symphonic repertoire in autumn 2019.
+Warner Classics released Beatrice’s first CD on Puccini’s symphonic repertoire "My Journey" in autumn 2019.

 UTET/DeAgostini published her first book “Allegro con fuoco” in April 2019.